 Eating in Upscale Restaurants

-Xin Tian Di attracts the eyes of people from all over the world.
-Famous stars open their restaurants or shops here, which become good places for fans to communicate with their idols.
-Except for that, the fascinating cabaret and cellar dinning room of the French restaurant, the inspiring rock music played by the Japanese music restaurant and the folk performance of South America in the Brazilian restaurant leave people with great impressions.
+There are upscale restaurants offering cuisine from different countries such as France, Brazil, America, Japan, Germany and Italy, fully revealing the international level of Xintiandi.
+Famous stars open their restaurants here, which become good places for fans to come across their idols.
+Except that, the fascinating cabaret and cellar dinning room of the French restaurant, the inspiring rock music played by the Japanese music restaurant and the folk performance of South America in the Brazilian restaurant leave people with great impressions.